COMP-3607-PROJECT/COMP-3607-PROJECT/README.md

 # COMP-3607-PROJECT

+# Student Information:
+Darrion Nobbie
+Caleb Ramdath
+Jahiem Ceaser
+Michael Benacia
+Sabrina Kassie

 # Running Instructions for Test Code
 Using an evnironment such as VS code, Java files can be tested directly.
 Tests can be run by naviagting to the Testing GUI, found on the sidebar, or by entering the directory where the test codes classes are stored.
-From there, the tests can be run individually, or collectively as a group
+From there, the tests can be run individually, or collectively as a group.